 While he actively tried to abolish the electoral college, he was unsuccessful.
 However, this campaign for transparency and eliminating corrupt politicians began the spoils system: a process through which a president will remove incumbent officeholders to fill the same positions as those who support them.

 This system of governing would later be denounced as one of the greatest sources of corruption in the United States government.

 Indian Removal Act

-In 1830, Jackson pushed the Indian Removal Act through Congress, prompted by the desire of white settlers to move into lands that had previously been occupied by various Native American tribes, including the Cherokee, Creek, Chickasaw, Choctaw, and Seminole, among others.
+In 1830, Jackson pushed the Indian Removal Act through Congress, prompted by the desire of white settlers to move into lands that various Native American tribes, including the Cherokee, Creek, Chickasaw, Choctaw, and Seminole, among others, had previously occupied.

 As a result, over 15,000 members of these tribes were forced to immigrate from over 25 million acres of their ancestral lands westward past the Mississippi River.
 The migration was not peaceful; over 4,000 died along what was later named the Trail of Tears.